-The Chairman and Non-Executive Directors have entered into letters of appointment for an initial fixed period up to the first AGM where in accordance with the Article of Association they are re-elected by the shareholders.
-Subsequently in accordance with the Article of Association all Directors are required to stand for re-election by rotation at the AGM on a three year cycle.
+The Chairman and Non-Executive Directors have entered into letters of appointment for an initial fixed period up to the first AGM where in accordance the company's policy on re-election they are re-elected annually by the shareholders at the AGM.
 The appointment can be terminated on six months' notice by either party.

-Date of contract / letter of appointment Expiry of current term N Rogers Non-Executive Chairman 19/06/2019 September 2022 G S Marsh Group Chief Executive 19/06/1996 12 months by either party P O James Group Finance Director 18/11/2016 12 months by either party M T Richards Manufacturing MD 06/04/2016 12 months by either party J L Macmichael Value Added Supplies MD 26/05/2010 12 months by either party P Haining Non-Executive Director 31/10/2017 September 2022 P Magowan Non-Executive Director 17/11/2020 6 months by either party
+Date of contract / letter of appointment Contractual notice period N Rogers Non-Executive Chairman 19/06/2019 6 months by either party G S Marsh Group Chief Executive 19/06/1996 12 months by either party P O James Group Chief Financial Officer 18/11/2016 12 months by either party M T Richards Systems MD 06/04/2016 12 months by either party J L Macmichael Components MD 26/05/2010 12 months by either party P Haining Non-Executive Director 31/10/2017 6 months by either party P Magowan Non-Executive Director 17/11/2020 6 months by either party